Technologicat/unpythonic/doc/features.md

 **Changed in v0.15.0**. *The `dispatch` and `typecheck` modules providing this functionality are now considered stable (no longer experimental).
 Starting with this release, they receive the same semantic-versioning guarantees as the rest of `unpythonic`.*

-*Added the `@generic_addmethod` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.
+*Added the `@augment` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.
 Be careful of [type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) when you use it.*

 *It is now possible to dispatch also on a homogeneous type of contents collected by a `**kwargs` parameter.
 In the type signature, use `typing.Dict[str, mytype]`.
 Note that in this use, the key type is always `str`.*